The Haunted Mansion (2003 film): Cast

-The film's chief makeup artist Rick Baker appears in the graveyard scene as a ghost behind a tombstone, using an appearance based on a portrait of the Ghost Host seen in the attraction.
-The cast also includes an uncredited Martin Klebba as Pickwick, one of the ghosts in the graveyard, albeit unnamed and only credited as "Happy Ghost" and director Rob Minkoff's nephew, who appears as a paperboy in the opening scene.
+The film's chief makeup artist Rick Baker appears in the graveyard sequence as a background ghost seen behind a gravestone, using an appearance based on a portrait of the Ghost Host from the source material.
+The cast additionally includes an uncredited Martin Klebba as Pickwick, one of the ghosts in the graveyard, albeit unnamed and only credited as "Happy Ghost" and director Rob Minkoff's nephew, who appears as a paperboy in the opening scene.